vukostef/codepathAndroidDev/README.md

 ## Notes

 Describe any challenges encountered while building the app.
-Emulator would crash the application - my device problem
+Emulator would crash the application - this is an issue with my device, as it wouldn't load the emulator.
+However testing beforehand the app functionalities work.

 ## License